Bandi86/social-tippster/docs/implementation-reports/FRONTEND_PROGRESS.md

 - Maintained all form validation and functionality

 **Result**: ✅ **NO MORE SCROLLBAR** - Content fits perfectly within viewport on all screen sizes

 ---

+# Frontend Progress – Post Handling Refactor & UI Cleanup (2025-06-07)

+## Post Flow Simplification

+- Removed redundant post creation page: `frontend/app/posts/create/page.tsx`.
+Post creation is now handled via a modal on the main page.
+- Removed redundant post edit page: `frontend/app/posts/[id]/edit/page.tsx`.
+Post editing will be handled on the individual post page or via admin tools.
+- Restored the right sidebar structure on the main page (`frontend/app/page.tsx`).
+  - _Note_: The `PopularTags` and `SuggestedUsers` components were not found during this update and have been commented out.
+The right sidebar will appear empty until these components are restored or replaced.

+## Main Page (`frontend/app/page.tsx`)

+- The main page now serves as the primary feed for posts.
+- Authenticated users can create posts via a modal dialog triggered from the `QuickActions` component.
+- The right sidebar structure has been reinstated, but its content (PopularTags, SuggestedUsers) is pending component availability.

+## Files Updated/Removed

+- `frontend/app/page.tsx`: Right sidebar structure restored.
+- `frontend/app/posts/create/page.tsx`: Removed.
+- `frontend/app/posts/[id]/edit/page.tsx`: Removed.

+---